Are you a writer looking for hands-on experience to improve your travel writing skills?

 From developing your introduction to outlining your article and wrapping it all up, this session will provide a step-by-step outline for crafting a winning travel piece.

-We'll go on a photo shoot to capture the lights, buildings and street activity, and gather photos for your story.
-You'll learn about what time is best for creating beautiful photos, and then you'll get to make some of your own!
+You'll go on photo shoots to capture the lights, buildings and street activity, and gather photos for your story.
+In class you'll learn about what time is best for creating beautiful photos, and then you'll get to make some of your own!

 On the last day we’ll spend time sharing your stories and reviewing your photo gallery with the group.
 You'll get feedback from your fellow travel writers and your instructors.

 Santa Fe, New Mexico deserves its reputation as one of America’s most diverse and interesting small cities.
 There’s good reason for its unofficial title as “The City Different.”

 As well as being an internationally renowned destination, Travel + Leisure magazine has listed Santa Fe in its “Top 15 Cities in the U.S.” list for ten consecutive years including #2 and #3 rankings.

 Conde Nast Traveler’s Reader’s Choice Awards rates Santa Fe as the #4 best city in the “Top 10 Small Cities in the U.S.”

 Forbes Magazine ranks Santa Fe as the #3 top destination in the world in the “22 Best Places to Travel in 2022” list.